oPanel/create-extensions/README.md

 * Utilizing WoM and oPanel page format

 ## Detailed Usage of Features:
-* Adding WoM Menu: You need to create a PHP file named extensions_ModuleName.php under the directory /usr/local/opanel/www/admin/.
+* Adding WoM Menu: You need to create a PHP file named extensions_ModuleName.php under the directory "/usr/local/opanel/www/admin/"
-* Adding oPanel Menu: You need to create a PHP file named extensions_ModuleName.php under the directory /usr/local/opanel/www/user/.
+* Adding oPanel Menu: You need to create a PHP file named extensions_ModuleName.php under the directory "/usr/local/opanel/www/user/"
+* For Wom and oPanel menus you should upload an image with the same name and extension svg, webp or png (Recommended format "extensions_ModuleName.svg" 48x48 Pixel) under "/usr/local/opanel/www/assets/menus/"
 * Preventing Module Deletion in Updates: Use ```$update=$oPanel->setini('update');``` to get the ```$update['panel']['noupdirs']``` information, and add a valid file or folder under this list such as \n/usr/local/opanel/www/admin/extensions_ModuleName.php.
 This should be done by sending data in the 3rd parameter like ```$oPanel->setini('update','panel/noupdirs',$update['panel']['noupdirs']);``` to save it permanently, preventing deletion during panel updates.
 * Adding Apache Configuration: Create a file with Apache parameters in the format /usr/local/opanel/conf/httpd-admin-ModuleName.conf to add custom Apache configuration for WoM, in the format /usr/local/opanel/conf/httpd-user-ModuleName.conf to add custom Apache configuration for oPanel, then reset Apache or use "apachectl graceful"..
 * Creating Directory for Bulk Module Files: For module URL access, append /ext/ModuleName/ to the WoM and oPanel URL and create a directory named ModuleName under /usr/local/opanel/www/ext/ Access it via http://WoM&oPanel/ext/ModuleName/ for private logo, CSS, or inc files.